-The City shall maintain a minimum staffing of 15 per shift.
-However, the City may reduce minimum staffing to 14 per shift to keep within each fiscal year's "operations program" budgeted overtime exclusive of the "mutual aid overtime" budget.
+Upon approval of the opening of Fire Station #5, tThe City shall maintain a minimum staffing of 15 per shift.
+However, the City may reduce minimum staffing to 14 per shift to keep within the each current fiscal year's "operations program" budgeted overtime exclusive of the "mutual aid overtime" budget.